nicksellen/projects/baseNode_docConst.md

-# Constitution
+# The Constitution

 ## Preamble <!-- LAST -->
 `NAME` is an open-entry common-space.
-It is governed in three, cascading layers: the constitutional layer, the Collective layer and the operational layer.
+It is governed in three, cascading layers: the Constitutional layer, the Collective layer and the Operational layer.

-The constitutional layer describes the core agreements upon which the other layers are built.
+The Constitutional layer describes the core agreements upon which the other layers are built.
 It is documented in the Constitution (this document) and outlines the roles people can adopt and how changes can be made at the different layers.
 Making changes at this layer takes the most time and energy and should thus occur at the slowest rate.

-The Collective layer describes more specific agreements than those at the constitutional layer.
+The Collective layer describes more specific agreements than those at the Constitutional layer.
 It is documented in the [Collective-Choices](url.here) and could include things such as policies, schedules, facts or best-practices.
 Making changes at this layer takes a moderate amount of time and energy and should thus occur at a moderate rate.

-The operational layer describes everything else.
+The Operational layer describes everything else.
 It is not centrally documented and could include things such as sub-group agreements, informal agreements or norms.
 Making changes at this layer takes the least time and energy and should thus occur at the fastest rate.

 ## Purposes <!-- LAST -->
 1. To provide and federate public goods, public services and common-pool resources.